-Figure 7: HIV Awareness in Malawi, 1992-2015, DHS Data
+Figure 4: HIV Awareness in Malawi, 1992-2015, DHS Data

-To model the presence of uninformed individuals, introduce a new variable $i \in$ $\{0,1\}$ in the permanent-type vector, x, characterizing each individual, with the convention that i = 1 stands for an informed individual and i = 0 for an uninformed one.
+To model the presence of uninformed individuals, introduce a new variable $i \in \{0, 1\}$ in the permanent-type vector, x, characterizing each individual, with the convention that i = 1 stands for an informed individual and i = 0 for an uninformed one.
 Informed individuals know the true structure of transmission.
 Uninformed people do not.
 The survey evidence indicates the presence of individuals who are not aware that either condoms or abstinence can protect them from HIV infection.
 Therefore, assume that uninformed singles believe that the odds of contracting HIV are the same as in the short-term unprotected market, regardless of their sexual behavior.
-That is, individuals who either enter the shortterm market for protected sex or who remain abstinent think that they are just as likely to catch HIV as someone in the short-term unprotected market.
-In the absence of any other anchor for their beliefs about unprotected sex, for simplicity assume that they assign correct beliefs to unprotected sex.
+That is, individuals who either enter the short-term market for protected sex or who remain abstinent think that they are just as likely to catch HIV as someone in the short-term unprotected sex, for simplicity assume that they assign correct beliefs to unprotected sex.)
 Note that all sex in the long-term market is unprotected so nothing changes here.
 Finally, even though the survey did not directly question individuals about circumcision, it is unlikely that uninformed individuals were aware of its protective effects.
 So assume that uninformed individuals do not assign protective power to circumcision.

 The adjustments to the model required to incorporate the presence of uninformed people are relatively modest.
-The value functions for uninformed individuals are similar to those for informed ones, with just a few changes.
-These adjustments imply different behavior for them.
-Specifically, for a healthy uninformed old individual the value of abstinence and short-term sex in equations (1) and (3) are adjusted by replacing the infection probabilities by those in the short-term unprotected market and by setting $\chi(c) = 1$ , for all c, so that individuals do not take account of circumcision.
-The adjustment to the analogs for young healthy individuals are identical.
-For uninformed old individuals in the long-term market, (7) is adjusted so that they do not take into account the protective effects of circumcision for themselves or for their circumcised partner.
+The value functions for uninformed individuals are similar to those for informed ones, with just a few changes, which imply different behaviors between them.
+Specifically, for a healthy uninformed old individual, the value of abstinence and short-term sex in equations (1) and (3) are adjusted by replacing the infection probabilities with those in the short-term unprotected market.
+Additionally, set $\chi(c) = 1$ for all c, so that individuals do not take circumcision into account.
+The modifications to the analogs for young healthy individuals are identical.
+For uninformed old individuals in the long-term market, equation (7) is adjusted so that they do not take the protective effects of circumcision into account for themselves or for their circumcised partner.
 Again, the same is done for young individuals in the long-term market.
-Given the decision rules for uninformed people, the determination of the equilibrium incidence and prevalence rates is governed by the correct transmission parameters.
-The exact equations are presented in Appendix F.1.
+Given the decision rules for uninformed people, the determination of the equilibrium incidence and prevalence rates is governed by the correct infection probabilities.
+The exact equations are presented in Appendix D.1.

-The model with uninformed people can now be used to explore to what extent changes in information may have been responsible for the decline in HIV over time.
+The model with uninformed people can be used to explore to what extent changes in information may have been responsible for the decline in HIV over time.
 Focus on two years: 1996 and (as before) 2004.
 Since awareness was relatively high and stable from 2004 onward, the full-information model is a good approximation of reality for that year.
-For 2004, it will be assumed that 60 percent of the population is uninformed in line with the data.
-Table 10 gives the results and compares them to the data for the same two years.
+(Of course, as Figure 4 shows, even in 2004 there are still some uninformed people.)
+For 1996 it will be assumed that 60% of the population is uninformed, in line with the data.
+Table X gives the results and compares them to the data for the same two years.
 The data moments are from two waves of the DHS (1996 and 2004) except for the HIV incidence and prevalence numbers.
+Since the decline in HIV is not targeted in the benchmark calibration, this